 In this article by The Gospel Coalition, we read why we should pray the Scriptures.
 It is a great article that I encourage you to check out.

 4. Make a Plan

 If you aren’t used to praying as a habit, you may not know where to begin.
 Consider making a plan or using a schedule.
-For example, I begin by opening in a good morning prayer to God then going down my list of prayers in my prayer journal.
-Next, I read Scripture and turn that scripture into prayer.
+For example, I begin by opening in a good morning prayer to God and then going down my list of prayers in my prayer journal.
+Next, I read the Scripture and turn that scripture into prayer.
 You may consider something different, such as on of the below ideas: